 My reading year: 2026

 What I read informs how I work.
 It influences how I approach editing, language and storytelling.
-Most of all, this list is simply an insight into the books I enjoy reading.
+More than anything, this list is simply an insight into the books I enjoy reading.

 Revisiting the classics ...